Statistics, Causality and Bell's Theorem: Resolution of the Measurement Problem

 \section{Resolution of the Measurement Problem}

-The measurement problem, also known as Schr\"odinger's cat problem) is the problem of how to reconcile two apparently mutually contradictory parts of quantum mechanics.
+The measurement problem, also known as Schr\"odin\-ger's cat problem, is the problem of how to reconcile two apparently mutually contradictory parts of quantum mechanics.
 When a quantum system is isolated from the rest of the world, its quantum state (a vector, normalised to have unit length, in Hilbert space) evolves unitarily, deterministically.
 When we look at a quantum system from outside, by making a measurement on it in a laboratory, the state collapses to one of the eigenvectors of an operator corresponding to the particular measurement, and it does so with probabilities equal to the squared lengths of the projections of the original state vector into the eigenspaces.
 Yet the system being measured together with the measurement apparatus used to probe it form together a much larger quantum system, supposedly evolving unitarily and deterministically in time.

-Accepting that quantum theory is intrinsically stochastic, and accepting the reality of measurement outcomes, led \hyperref[belavkin00]{Slava Belavkin (2000)} to a mathematical framework which he called eventum mechanics which (in my opinion) indeed reconciles the two faces of quantum physics (Schr\"odinger evolution, von Neumann collapse) by a most simple device.
+Accepting that quantum theory is intrinsically sto\-chastic, and accepting the reality of measurement outcomes, led \citet{belavkin00} to a mathematical framework which he called eventum mechanics which (in my opinion) indeed reconciles the two faces of quantum physics (Schr\"odinger evolution, von Neumann collapse) by a most simple device.
 Moreover, it is based on ideas of causality with respect to time.
-I have attempted to explain this model in as simple terms as possible in \hyperref[gill09]{Gill (2009)}.
+I have attempted to explain this model in as simple terms as possible in \citet{gill09}.
 The following words will only make sense to those with some familiarity with quantum mechanics.